Troubleshooting Q&A

 - Why doesn't my sensor restart when I remove and re-insert the battery?

 1. The sensors have a capacitor that can retain a charge that keeps the sensor alive.
 Removing the battery does not discharge the capacitor.
-You can safely discharge the capacitor by removing the battery and then shorting the 3V and GND marked pads.
-Alternately you can remove the battery and wait a few minutes for the capacitor to discharge naturally.
+You can safely discharge the capacitor by removing the battery, then short the 3V and GND pads.
+Alternatively, you can remove the battery and wait a few minutes for the capacitor to discharge naturally.

 - My IoT Gateway does not appear to be working

-1. Run serial_mon.py and power up a sensor (making sure the sensor is more than 3 feet away from the gateway).
-If you see STARTED messages then the Gateway is likely working.
+- Run serial_mon.py and power up a sensor (making sure the sensor is more than 3 feet away from the Gateway).
+If you see STARTED messages, then the Gateway is likely working.

-2. Make sure you have configured the serial port correctly
+- Make sure you have configured the serial port correctly.

-3. Check if there are multiple applications using the serial port.
+- Check if multiple applications are using the serial port.
 Only one application can use the serial port at a time.
 Do a "ps ax" and look for other programs like rfsensor.py or serial_mon.py using the serial port.
 You can kill background processes using the "sudo kill [pid]" command.
-If you have a cron job configured to autostart rfsensor.py then disable the cron job (sudo service cron stop).
+If you have a cron job configured to autostart rfsensor.py, then turn off the cron job (sudo service cron stop).

-4. Check the serial port is installed (dir /dev) and look for the ttyAMA0 port.
-If it is not installed then revert back to the serial port configuration in point 1 above.
+- Check that the serial port is installed (dir /dev) and look for the ttyAMA0 port.
+If it is not installed, then revert to the serial port configuration in point 1 above.

-5. Do a loopback test to test if the port is working
+- Run a loopback test to verify the port is working.